Free-Form Variational Inference for Gaussian Process State-Space Models: Introduction

 In this paper, we focus on Bayesian \acrshortpl{SSM}, where the transition function describing the dynamics of the system is given a prior distribution.
 A paradigmatic example of Bayesian \acrshortpl{SSM} are \acrlongpl{GPSSM} \citep[\acrshortpl{GPSSM};][]{frigola2015thesis}, where this prior distribution is a \acrlong{GP} \citep[\acrshort{GP};][]{williams2006gaussian}.
 Due to their Bayesian non-parametric nature, \acrshortpl{GPSSM} represent a principled and flexible approach to Bayesian \acrshortpl{SSM}.

 However, the flexibility of \glspl{GP} adds significant computational and statistical challenges to the already difficult problem of inference in Bayesian \acrshortpl{SSM}.
-Indeed, even for non-Bayesian \acrshortpl{SSM}, standard problems such as filtering, smoothing, and prediction are, in general, analytically intractable\footnote{With the notable exception of linear state transition and observation models with additive Gaussian noise, for which the solution to the optimal filtering problem is given by the Kalman filter \citep{Kalman1960a}.}.
+Indeed, even for non-Bayesian \acrshortpl{SSM}, standard problems such as filtering, smoothing, and prediction are, in general, analytically intractable\footnote{With the notable exception of the linear-Gaussian case where the optimal solution is given by the Kalman filter \citep{Kalman1960a}.}.
 Having a \acrshort{GP} prior over the transition function in \acrshortpl{SSM} increases the number of latent variables significantly; incorporates strong (and potentially long-term) dependencies across states; and introduces a cubic time complexity as a function of the number of observations.

 Within the \acrshort{GP} community, significant advances have been made addressing the computational issues in \acrshort{GP} regression and classification problems, most notably using inducing-variable approximations \cite{titsias2009variational,hensman-mcmc-2015,pmlr-v130-rossi21a} but also random-feature expansions \cite{pmlr-v70-cutajar17a,marmin2022deep} and, more recent innovative approaches such as the Vecchia approximation \cite{sauer-et-al-2022}.
 Although these approximations are applicable to \acrshort{GP}-based dynamic models, the challenges above remain prevalent within the context of \acrshortpl{GPSSM}.